jsullivan5/manufacturing_insights_agent/README.md

         *(Note: The date "05-23-2025" in the query is relative to when the demo data was generated.
 The `generate_freezer_data.py` script sets up anomalies based on the current date when it's run.
 The `parse_time_range` tool and the LLM are designed to interpret such date references correctly against the data's actual timestamp range.)*

     Many of the individual Python modules in `src/` (like `glossary.py`, `atomic_tools.py`, `generate_freezer_data.py`) can also be run directly (e.g., `python src/glossary.py`) to see their specific functionalities in action or for debugging.

 ---

+## 🤖 AI-Assisted Development & Process Notes

+This project was developed with the assistance of AI coding tools, and some artifacts of that process are included for demonstration purposes:

+*   **`.documentation/` Folder:**
+    *   `prompts/`: May contain examples of prompts used to guide the LLM during development or for specific agent behaviors.
+    *   `notepad/`: Contains planning documents, checklists, or scratchpad notes related to feature development, often generated in collaboration with an AI assistant.
+(For instance, `feature-name.md` files).
+*   **`.cursor/rules/` Folder:** Contains custom instructions (`.mdc` files) used to guide the AI assistant (Gemini 2.5 Pro in this case) to adhere to specific coding standards, project goals, and architectural principles during development.

+Typically, such development process artifacts might not be included in a final demo repository, but they are present here to showcase an AI-augmented development workflow and how an "AI pair programmer" can be leveraged effectively.

+---